cronenborg/maze-escape/README.md

 >}'

 ## Notes

-The algorithm will be truncated after 10000 iterations to prevent ram overflows.
+>The algorithm will be truncated after 10000 iterations to prevent ram overflows.

-If needed this param can be changed on index.js at line 96 To test the API with INSOMNIA or POSTMAN, please import the included json/har files
+>If needed this param can be changed on index.js at line 96.

+>To test the API with INSOMNIA or POSTMAN, please import the included json/har files.